computertechx/touch_type/README.md

 # touch_type
 A typing tutor/training program in python

-# Why i reated the app
+# Why i created the app
 I'm visually challenged
 and wanted to improve my
 typing as it will aid in my